bcaffo/LittleInferenceBook/manuscript/06_common.md

 {/$$}

 Therefore, 24.27 is 1 standard deviation below the mean.
 We know that 16% lies below or above 1 standard deviation from the mean.
-Thus 16% lies below.
+Thus 16% lies below -1.
 Alternatively, `pnorm(24.27, 29, 4.73)` yields the result.

 ### Example